Yale-Medicaid/Documentation/docs/data_science/parallelization.md

 If you need more customization or run into errors, [YCRC](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/dsq/) has some great suggestions of how to start and diagnose.

 Note: Unfortunately, there is not a way to customize how much memory each job gets, meaning if you run all states in one script you'd have to assign CA and HI the same amount of memory.
-One potential workaround is to create multiple scripts - a "big state" and "small state" script for example.
+One potential workaround is to create multiple scripts — a "big state" and "small state" script, for example.

 ## Another Example
 Below is the group of files I made to run a very simple function that imports the demographic file and reports the number of unique `BENE_ID`s.
-This runs for 5 states but obviously could be run for more.
+This implementation is for five states, but obviously could be run for more.
 `parallel_test.py`
 ```python
 import pyarrow.parquet as pq